petedejoy/documentation/v2/clickstream/destinations/attribution.md

 Once you're on our UI, add Attribution as a destination on your client-side or server-side source.
 From there, give your connection a unique name and enter your `Project ID` where prompted.

-Finally, click `Create Destination` to activate your pipeline.
+Finally, click `Save` to activate your pipeline.

 ![attribution2](../../../images/attribution2.png).